mappin/asxtrade/README.md

 ## Testing

-TODO FIXME...
+Tox is used to drive pytest to execute the unit test.
+Django `manage.py test` is not used.
+Github Actions is then used to invoke tox for CI/CD for the application and unit tests.

 ## Debugging

-Use of the Django Debug Toolbar is strongly recommended, but it does have a known limitation which prevents usage during normal operation due to the use of pandas: see <https://github.com/jazzband/django-debug-toolbar/issues/1053> for details.
+Use of the Django Debug Toolbar is strongly recommended, but it does have a known limitation which prevents usage during normal operation due to the use of pandas within asxtrade: see <https://github.com/jazzband/django-debug-toolbar/issues/1053> for details.